guiguipp/broomball-react-app/README.md

 <img src="https://github.com/guiguipp/portfolio/blob/master/broomball-react/machineDrafting.gif" width="450" style="text-align: center"/>

 ##### Serpentine Draft
-The `Serpentine Draft` mode aims at counter-balancing the advantage the Dark team gets in the drafting process, by granting the White team (and Dark team subsequently) two turns in a row (ABBA).
+The `Serpentine Draft` mode aims at counter-balancing the advantage the first captain may benefit with the "alternate" drafting process, by granting the White team (and Dark team subsequently) two turns in a row (ABBA).
 That is, the captain of the Dark team gets their first pick, then the captain of the White team gets to pick two players next: their "n" and "n+1" pick ("n" being their most highly ranked pick in the list of players undrafted yet).
 Then the Dark captain gets the next two turns, and so on until all players have been drafted.

 > Synchronous drafting will soon be available.